MaelSun97/Pub-Sub/README.md

 Errata
 ------

 > This meets all the requirements to the best of our knowledge.
+(2 valgrind errors were okay'd by Professor Bui)

 Extra Credit
 ------------

-> We implemented the scripting interface extra credit.
+> No extra credit was attempted.

 [Project 03]:       https://www3.nd.edu/~pbui/teaching/cse.30341.fa17/project03.html
 [CSE.30341.FA17]:   https://www3.nd.edu/~pbui/teaching/cse.30341.fa17/